kytos/legacy/napps/kytos/of_stats/README.rst

 REST API
 --------

-As stated on the *Overview* section, this NApp provide some statistics through a REST API.
+As stated on the *Overview* section, this NApp provides some statistics through a REST API.
 There are two main groups of statistics provided:

 * **Port Statistics**;